Kuchiriel/about-me/README.md

 ##### Markup, Style, Serialization and Other Languages
 >
-    * Markdown, AIML, Rivescript, HTML, CSS and JSON.
+    * Markdown, AIML, Rivescript, HTML, CSS and JSON

 ##### Computer Network
 >